Chrysler Valiants, Valiant Chargers, Valiant Pacers,

 The new VH was introduced in 1971, the product of joint engineering in the United States and Australia; all interior design was done in Australia.
 The VH would be exported to other countries, including South Africa.

 Though only slightly longer than the VG, the VH was five inches wider and designed to look even larger; while it had a 111 inch wheelbase, it was almost as large as the American B-bodies.
 A mix of the Valiant and American B-body Plymouths (Belvidere / Road Runner), but with smaller dimensions, it was larger than the older Valiants, which were already considered to be large cars.
-With this change, the Valiant solidifed its reputation as a staid family sedan.
+With this change, the Valiant solidifed its reputation as a staid family car.
 Chrysler Australia managing director David Brown would quickly move to address that reputational shift.

-While past Valiants had been modified for Australian manufacture, the Australian Valiant was created by and for Australians, albeit with a basic design from Highland Park.
-Engineering the new lineup cost $22 million.
 Mike Stacey told Hey Charger writer Gavin Farmer that it was “virtually an 111 inch wheelbase American B body,” while Burton Bouwkamp told us that it was an enlarged A-body incorporating B-body designs.
-Styling was handled by Australians Brian Smyth (stylist), Bill Chinnick (modeller), Dean Bond (engineer), and Tom Campbell (tooling expert), working with a team of Detroiters headed by Bob Hubbach.
 Chrysler Australia produced all the tooling in-house.

 The 1971 Valiant VH had three engines: the 215, 245, and 265.
 The 265, a bored out 245, used the same pistons as the 318 to save money; the 215 was meant for economy.
 The trio were dubbed Hemis, though they lacked some attributes of a “true” Hemi.